 IdentityBrIDge wants to develop a generic solution that, based on contracts (business relationships), can transfer identity information from one company to a second simply, automatically and without media discontinuity.
 With the information, which can include identification information, information about communication channels (such as e-mail, telephone), billing information and authorizations, the business processes are parameterized and thus customized.
 Ideally, these individual parameters only have to be stored temporarily - during the execution of the process - and can be destroyed afterwards (data economy).
 The solution of IdentityBrIDge should guarantee information security as well as traceability, non-repudiation and auditability in the regulation-compliant handling of business processes.
 Thereby the protection of data and privacy of the involved persons will be ensured industry and process specific.

-The planned prototype, which is being developed in cooperation with partners from PostFinance and SBB, will be made available to all interested parties as an open source project.
+The planned prototype, which will be developed on the basis of the new standard jointly defined by BFH, PostFinance and SBB, will be made available to all interested parties as an open source project.